simonthorell/esp32-lvgl-hid/README.md

 # _ESP32 LVGL HDI_

 ## Overview
-This repo works out of the box with LilyGo T-Display-S3 ESP32 MCU.

-The repo provides a starting point for creating a GUI application on the ESP32-S3 microcontroller using the LittlevGL (LVGL) graphics library and the ESP-IDF framework.
-The template includes configuration for a 1.9" ST7789 LCD Screen and demonstrates the basics of using LVGL with ESP32 as well as connecting Keyboard using USB HDI.
+This repository provides a robust starting point for developing GUI applications on the LilyGo T-Display-S3 ESP32 MCU.
+Leveraging the capabilities of the ESP32-S3 microcontroller and the powerful LittlevGL (LVGL) graphics library within the ESP-IDF framework, this template is designed for high performance and reliability.

+### Features
+- **Display Interface:** Configuration for a 1.9" ST7789 LCD Screen, demonstrating the integration and usage of LVGL with the ESP32.
+- **Keyboard Connectivity:** Support for connecting a keyboard using USB HID, enhancing user interaction capabilities.
+- **Secure Wi-Fi Connection:** Implements secure Wi-Fi communication, ensuring data protection and network integrity.
+- **TLS MQTT Connection:** Utilizes TLS for MQTT connections, safeguarding message confidentiality and integrity.
+This includes CA certificate verification for trusted communication.
+- **AES256 End-to-End Encryption:** Employs AES256 encryption for end-to-end data security, ensuring that sensitive information remains confidential and tamper-proof during transmission.
+- **Firmware Updates Over the Air (FOTA):** Supports FOTA, enabling seamless and secure firmware updates, ensuring that the device can receive the latest features, improvements, and security patches remotely and with minimal downtime.

+With these features, the repository offers a comprehensive suite for developing advanced GUI applications, focusing on security, user experience, and ease of maintenance.

 ## Pre-requisites
 - Install [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html)